krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p18_PalindromicSubsequence/readme.txt

 Sequence of problems:
 1) Longest Palindromic Subsequence - done
-2) Longest Palindromic Substring - todo
+2) Longest Palindromic Substring - done
 3) Count of Palindromic Substrings - todo
 4) Minimum Deletions in a String to make it a Palindrome - todo
 5) Palindromic Partitioning - todo